gephi/gephi-plugins/modules/LinkPrediction/README.md

 ## Limitations

-Currently only undirected, unweighted graphs are supported.
+With the limitations of the implemented algorithms, only undirected, unweighted graphs are supported currently.